 Each treatment session averages 15 to 30 minutes in duration.
 On average, herniated discs generally respond within 5 – 20 sessions.
 Spinal decompression therapy is often very successful to treat sciatica or radiating pain by correcting herniated disc or spinal disorder.

 Call our office to schedule your consultation and learn if you are a candidate for Spinal Decompression Therapy.

 Type of Disc Diseases

-The disc can be damaged through a major trauma like lifting something that is very heavy or by repetitive micro-trauma over a period of time.
+The disc can be damaged through a major trauma like lifting heavy object or by repetitive micro-trauma over a period of time.
 The result of these traumas can be that the disc will thin out, degenerate, bulge, or herniate.

 The cartilage of the outer walls of the disc are damaged or weakened to varying degrees due to trauma.
 As pressure is put onto a disc, the inner material of the disc (nucleus pulposis) is pushed outward.
-If the cartilage wall that is trying to hold in this nucleus pulposis has been weakened, then the nucleus pulposis can:
+The cartilage wall that is trying to hold in this inner “jelly” material has been weakened.

-- Bulging Disc – Push out the cartilaginous wall of the disc causing a bulging disc (like a bubble in a tire).
-This bulging disc can put pressure against the spinal cord or can take up space that the spinal nerves need to exit from the spinal cord, causing a greater likelihood of the nerve being “pinched”.
+- Bulging Disc – Push out the cartilaginous wall of the disc causing a bulging disc.
+It is like a bubble in a tire.
+This bulging disc can put pressure against the spinal cord or nerve being “pinched”.

 - Herniated Disc – This is a condition when some of the soft “jelly” pushes out through a tear in tougher exterior.
 This herniated disc can compress nerves and cause sharp pain, numbness or weakness in an arm or leg.